-Figure 4-34 Settings → Data Screen
+Figure 4-40 Settings → Data Screen

-Table 4-11 Settings → Data
+Table 4-65 Settings → Data

 Section Value Data Configuration Data Session Deactivate / Activate (deactivate is the default setting) Data Route - Primary Select the desired data route (WAN or Satellite Port) (WAN is the default setting).
-Data Route - Select the desired alternate data route.
-(Satellite is the default setting) Alternate Note: If Satellite is selected, the available options are WAN Port or Disabled.
+Data Route - Alternate Select the desired alternate data route.
+(Satellite is the default setting) Note: If Satellite is selected, the available options are WAN Port or Disabled.
 If WAN Port is selected, the available options are Satellite or Disabled.
 Disable Data on Boot NO / YES (NO is the default setting).
 Determines the default data operations state when the system is restarted.
-Port Forwarding Port Forwarding Enter the External Port, Internal Port, Internal IP Address, and Protocol.
+Port Forwarding Port Forwarding Enter the External Port, Internal IP Address, and Protocol.
+Up to seven ports can be forwarded in the range of 1 - 53247.
+Ports greater than 53247 cannot be forwarded.
 Protocol Forwarding Protocol Forwarding Enter the GRE Internal IP Address and/or the ESP Internal IP Address.